NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 $ cal(P)(I_cal(P), N_cal(P))(P) = {{(t, harpoon(r)_t)}_t, {(t, harpoon(v)_t)}_t} =: S_P. $ <eq:solution>

 The application of the propagator to the subproblem is the core, or *kernel*, of the PA.
-While this description of the kernel is useful for understanding, it does not immediately lead to an algorithm that is well-suited for hardware-agnostic implementation (more details in #lower([@sec:methods_gpu]) on #ref(<sec:methods_gpu>, form: "page")).
+While this description of the kernel is useful for understanding, it does not immediately lead to an algorithm that is well-suited for hardware-agnostic implementation (more details in #lower([@sec:scale_gpu]) on #ref(<sec:scale_gpu>, form: "page")).
 To that end, the implementation of the kernel presented here is composed of discretizing the subdomain and propagating the initial values separately.

 *Discretization:* To avoid performance losses from each kernel allocating memory, each discretization kernel references a specific, pre-allocated, one-dimensional array $delta D$ of length $N_cal(P)$.
 In order for the kernel to generate the appropriate samplings of the domain, $delta D$ has its first and last elements pre-populated with the values of the lower and upper bounds of that thread's assigned subproblem such that